 The number of Americans with tattoos is gradually increasing.
 This shows that today, about 30% of Americans, or three in ten, have one tattoo or more.
 This number has increased by 9% since 2012 when the number of Americans with at least one tattoo was just 21%.

 With that in mind, it’s only natural for that amount to continue increasing in the coming years as well.
 People are getting tattoos on their forearms, backs, faces, necks, and some even use it to mask hair loss or skin marks caused by drastic weight loss.

 11. According to the tattoo industry growth statistic for tattoo artists from 2014 to 2019, there was a 6.1% increase.

-Although tattoo industry growth has been gradual over the last five years, it is expected to slow down in the upcoming years due to the overall stigma of tattoos fading.
-It is estimated that, currently, the adoption of tattoos, in general, has nearly reached its peak.
+Although the tattoo industry growth has been gradual over the last five years, it is expected to slow down in the upcoming years due to the overall stigma of tattoos fading.
+They estimate that, currently, the adoption of tattoos has nearly reached its peak.
 This means that the market will continue steadily and will no longer have this rapid growth in revenue.

-12. Statistics of the tattoo industry for 2019 reveal that, by 2024, the worldwide tattoo market will reach $110 million.
+12. Tattoo statistics worldwide reveal that, by 2024, the worldwide tattoo market will reach $110 million.